rawhasan/wordpress-lemp-server/LEMP-SERVER-SETUP.md

 Save the file using **CTRL + X** and then **Y**.

+Finally, set how often the automatic updates should run:

 ```
 nano /etc/apt/apt.conf.d/20auto-upgrades
 ```

+Ensure that `Unattended-Upgrade` is in the list.

 ```
 APT::Periodic::Unattended-Upgrade "1";
 ```

+The number indicates how often the upgrades will be performed in days.
+A value of 1 will run upgrades every day.

+Save the file using **CTRL + X** and then **Y**.
+Then restart the service to have the changes take effect:

 ```
 service unattended-upgrades restart
 ```